 Michigan State University Economic Forecast Model Releases

-2018 Michigan, Detroit and Lansing-East Lansing Forecasts
+2018 Mid-year Update: Michigan, Lansing-East Lansing, and Detroit Forecasts

 July 2, 2018

 The MSU Center for Economic Analysis has updated the 2018 Economic Forecast to reflect updated statistics from the Bureau of Labor Statistics and the Bureau of Economic Analysis.
 While the 2018 forecasts in December were clouded by Congressional tax bills, the Midyear update forecasts are casts in the specter of a Trump-initiated trade war with most of the U.S. trading partners.
 The threat of a trade war is bad enough, but the inclusion of Canada in this tit-for-tat tariffs and barbs puts emphasis on Michigan’s Economy and its shared border crossings with Canada.
 Let us keep it simple, nobody wins from a trade war.